 Runtime Software also puts out a free cloning tool called DriveImage XML that you can use to clone your hard drive or a partition byte-by-byte.
 This can be used for recovery later, or to upgrade to a new hard drive.

 The feature list is exhaustive, but there are several missing that competing solutions do offer, like SD and optical drive recovery, and live chat support.
 Paying extra for RAID recovery isn’t necessary either if you go with a tool like EaseUS Data Recovery Wizard or Prosoft Engineering Data Rescue.
+Read our EaseUS Data Recovery Wizard review and Prosoft Engineering Data Rescue review for more on these two excellent solutions.

 Another, bigger issue with Simple is that you can’t scan data based on file type or save scan results, which we’ll touch on more in our “process” segment.
 As far as supported file types, GetDataBack simple recognizes of the ones you’d expect, including: